MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 - Customize the [Hero web part](https://support.microsoft.com/office/use-the-hero-web-part-d57f449b-19a0-4b0d-8ce3-be5866430645) to include images of real sites in your organization where possible.
 - [Add web parts](https://support.microsoft.com/office/using-web-parts-on-sharepoint-pages-336e8e92-3e2d-4298-ae01-d404bbe751e0) to your site as needed.
 - Customize the [page layouts](https://support.microsoft.com/office/add-sections-and-columns-on-a-sharepoint-modern-page-fc491eb4-f733-4825-8fe2-e1ed80bd0899) as needed.
-- Add [new pages](https://support.microsoft.com/office/create-and-use-modern-pages-on-a-sharepoint-site-b3d46deb-27a6-4b1e-87b8-df851e503dec) to additional support or training resources.
+- Add [new pages](https://support.microsoft.com/office/create-and-use-modern-pages-on-a-sharepoint-site-b3d46deb-27a6-4b1e-87b8-df851e503dec) to more support or training resources.

 ### Customize the site navigation
 As a Site owner you have full control of the site navigation.
 Use the following resources to help you make changes that align with business outcomes:

 - Customize the [site navigation](https://support.microsoft.com/office/customize-the-navigation-on-your-sharepoint-site-3cd61ae7-a9ed-4e1e-bf6d-4655f0bf25ca).
 - [Associate this site with a hub](https://support.microsoft.com/office/associate-a-sharepoint-site-with-a-hub-site-ae0009fd-af04-4d3d-917d-88edb43efc05).
 - Use [audience targeting](https://support.microsoft.com/office/target-navigation-news-and-files-to-specific-audiences-33d84cb6-14ed-4e53-a426-74c38ea32293) to target specific navigational links to specific users.
-For example, in the **Home** navigation drop down you'll see a shortcut to the M365 learning pathways administration page.
+For example, in the **Home** navigation drop-down you see a shortcut to the Microsoft 365 learning pathways administration page.
 Target that page to Site owners for the SharePoint Success Site to prevent end-users from seeing it.
 - [Delete unwanted pages](https://support.microsoft.com/office/delete-a-page-from-a-sharepoint-site-1d4197b8-31b6-460d-906b-3fb492a51db1) if you need to.

 ### Customize specific web parts